ChenlizheMe/Infernux/docs/wiki/docs/en/api/Component.md

 ## Description

-Base class for all components attached to a GameObject.
+Base class for all components attached to GameObjects.

 <!-- USER CONTENT START --> description